-Antoine Valois-Fortier was a fresh face on the international scene when he won a bronze medal in the 81kg class while making his Olympic debut at London 2012.
-In doing so, he became the first Canadian judoka to earn an Olympic medal since the Sydney 2000 Games where his coach Nicolas Gill was a silver medallist.
-Since then, Valois-Fortier has become a two-time world championship medallist, taking silver in 2014 and bronze in 2015.
+Valois-Fortier has come a long way since being a relative fresh face on the international scene when he won a bronze medal in his Olympic debut at London 2012.
+In doing so, he became the first Canadian judoka to earn an Olympic medal since Sydney 2000 where his coach Nicolas Gill was a silver medallist.

 A bronze medallist at the 2011 Pan American Games in Guadalajara, Valois-Fortier has won six straight medals at the Pan American Championships, dating back to 2011, but he captured his first gold in 2016.
 After claiming his first Grand Prix medal in February 2013 in Düsseldorf, he won his first Grand Slam medal in May 2014 in Baku.
 He had another breakthrough in July 2015 when he won his first Grand Prix gold in Ulaanbaatar.